 At some companies, a full count may require an auditor to be present as part of preparing a year-end statement.
 Other companies may want auditors involved to verify their own procedures.

-“A fresh pair of eyes is always advantageous — someone outside of the company who will be ruthless in asking questions,” said Rick Hoskins, founder of Filter King, an air filter subscription service.
+“A fresh pair of eyes is always advantageous — someone outside of the company who will be ruthless in asking questions,” said Rick Hoskins, founder of Filter King, an air filter manufacturer and subscription service.

 Inventory auditors look for several things, according to AICPA director Robert Durak.
 First, they verify that the inventory exists and determine its condition by attending the physical inventory count.
 Then, the focus turns to management.